Agenda

 10:00 AM – 12:00 PM

 In this workshop, participants will explore how architecture responds to climate by reimagining iconic buildings in new environmental contexts.
+Led by Rodrigo Borghino and Ricardo Díaz of Techne, this session invites architects, consultants, and engineers to analyze how changing a building’s location transforms its performance needs.

 Through guided bioclimatic analysis, attendees will assess climate data, interpret thermal and solar variables, and redefine facade components to meet new contextual demands.
-By relocating buildings from New York, Los Angeles, and Monterrey, the exercise reveals how design intelligence adapts when architecture moves — and how a truly bioclimatic mindset drives technical specification, comfort, and sustainability.
+By relocating buildings from New York, Los Angeles, and Monterrey, the exercise reveals how design intelligence adapts when architecture moves, and how a truly bioclimatic mindset drives technical specification, comfort, and sustainability.

 12:30 – 2:30 PM